Bazaar Mosque, Gjirokastër

 The Bazaar Mosque (Xhamia e Pazarit; Pazar Camii), also known as the Memi Bey Mosque (Xhamia e Memi Beut; Memi Bey Camii), is a Sunni mosque located in Gjirokastër, Albania.
 The mosque was designated as a Cultural Monument of Albania in 1973; and forms part of the Historic Centres of Berat and Gjirokastër, designated as a UNESCO World Heritage Site in 2005.

 History

-The Memi Bey mosque was built during the Ottoman period in 1757 and is located in the Old Bazaar neighbourhood.
+The Memi Bey mosque was built during the Ottoman Albanian period in 1757 and is located in the Old Bazaar neighbourhood.
 It is one of fifteen mosques originally built in the city during the Ottoman era, of which thirteen survived till the communist period.